0xCompute/rubidity/README.md

 ## What's Happening Here?

-This is a rubidity sandbox by [Gerald Bauer](https://github.com/geraldb) - not (yet) affiliated with ethscriptions or middlemarch (a.k.a.
-Tom Lehman).
+This is a rubidity sandbox by [Gerald Bauer](https://github.com/geraldb)

-The idea here is to experiment with rubidity "off-chain" and if time permits break the "majestic rails rubidity monolith" also known as "ethscriptions vm" up into easier to (re)use modules.
+The idea here is to experiment with rubidity "off-chain" and if time permits break the "majestic rails rubidity monolith" also known as "facet vm" (formerly "ethscriptions vm") up into easier to (re)use modules.

 For example, why not bundle up a "core" language "rubidity" gem with no dependencies on any blockchain and break out "core / standard"